 Now Kodi is simply some software that allows you to stream video of any sort from a myriad of devices onto your TV screen.
 It’s fairly standard stuff however what makes Kodi so popular is the hundreds of add-ons that expand the capability of the software.
 These programs allow Kodi to stream all sorts of copyrighted material from Sky, BBC, BT and Netflix to name but a few.
 What makes it even more popular is that you can bypass the technical configuration required and by a pre-installed media box with all that done for you.

 You can see why for the cost of one months subscription someone would be tempted to buy a full set up box capable of streaming every Sky Channel from movies to Sports.
 No subscriptions, no ongoing costs – just buy the box and stream for nothing.
 With many people’s Sky accounts costing about £20 a week it’s not surprising that they became so popular.

 One of the main legal protections people have currently for using these Kodi installed media boxes is a ruling by the European courts that merely streaming copyrighted content (as opposed to copying it) was not illegal.
-So someone simply watching something as per Kodi, using a free smart DNS Netflix like this solution or a VPN then is not actually illegal currently.
+So someone simply watching something as per Kodi, using a free smart DNS Netflix solution or a VPN then is not actually illegal currently.
 This has meant the copyright holders have pursued the sellers and distributors of these boxes rather than the individuals.

 Of these perhaps the VPN is the safest option simply because you can firstly completely hide your location and the software functions without any specific configuration to download movies or films online.
 However the others you can easily argue are specifically designed to watch copyrighted material.